 Drawing on more than 20 years of organising experience in Britain, the book combines practical techniques with an analysis of the theory and politics of organising and unions.
-It offers insight into tried and tested methods for effective organising.
-It deals with tactics and strategies, and addresses some of the roots of conflict, common problems with unions and the resistance of management to worker organising. e-copy available on request
+It offers insight into tried and tested methods for effective trade union organising. e-copy available on request